 Numbers on the base seem pointless

 We purchased the Euro Cuisine YM80 Electric Yogurt Maker so our reviewer could put it to the test in her kitchen.
 Keep reading for our full product review.

 Yogurt is a versatile grocery staple that can be used to make breakfast and dessert parfaits, baked goods, savory marinades, sauces, dips, and more.
-Store-bought yogurts often contain added ingredients like sweeteners and flavoring which can add extra calories, sugar, and/or other unnatural compounds.
-If you love yogurt, but prefer to avoid these ingredients, an appliance specially designed to make your own yogurt, like the Euro Cuisine YM80 Electric Yogurt Maker, can be an invaluable kitchen tool.
-Keep reading to find out how this appliance worked out in our kitchen.
+Store-bought yogurts often contain added ingredients like sweeteners and flavoring, which can add extra calories, sugar, or other unnatural compounds.
+If you love yogurt but want to avoid these ingredients, an appliance specially designed to make your own yogurt can be an invaluable kitchen tool.
+Read on to discover how the Euro Cuisine YM80 Electric Yogurt Maker worked out in our kitchen.

 Design: Simple, fool-proof operation in a compact package

 The Euro Cuisine YM80 is ready to make yogurt right out of the box.
 The design is super simple, and operation is as easy as flipping a single switch on and off.
 A built-in light next to the power switch indicates when the yogurt maker is turned on, which is a convenient reminder since the user needs to be present to turn the yogurt maker both on and off.

 If you’re extra eco-friendly, you’ll appreciate that the yogurt containers are made from glass instead of plastic.